Chih-Che-Fang/MyBookStore2/docs/design.md

 PS: all response time sampled from 1000 requests

 - Results show averaged response times increases as concurrent client increases.
-Even though all servers adopted multi-thread to handle with client requests, server still need time to process request and launch a new thread.
+Even though all servers adopted multi-thread to handle client requests, the server still needs time to process the request and launch a new thread.
 Too much request during a short time still makes the frontend and catalog server become a bottleneck and therefore the averaged time increases.

 ## 2. Break down the end-to-end response time into component-specific response times by computing the per-tier response time for query and buy requests
 **Breakdown of Search Operation:**  (Flow: Client -> frontend -> catalog)